kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-operations/README.md

 #### Beta

-- Enable the feature gate by default.
+- [ ] Enable the feature gate by default.
-- E2E upgrade/downgrade and rollback test suites (Scenario 3) implemented and green.
+- [ ] E2E upgrade/downgrade and rollback test suites (Scenario 3) implemented and green.
-- Gather real-world feedback from developers and vendors deploying controller-managed DRA drivers.
+- [ ] Gather real-world feedback from developers and driver vendors.
-- Ensure no regressions or performance issues are observed in large clusters.
+- [ ] Update documentation on kubernetes.io to reflect Beta status and default
+  enablement.

 #### GA

+- [ ] The feature has been enabled by default for at least two releases with no critical bug reports.
+- [ ] All feedback, gaps, and issues identified during the Beta phase are addressed.
-- Feature gate locked to true.
+- [ ] Feature gate locked to true and deprecated according to standard policy.

 ### Upgrade / Downgrade Strategy